 Onboarding a new employee doesn’t just last for the new hires first few weeks.
 There’s more to employee motivation than encouraging a worker to come to work on a regular basis and complete their assigned projects on time.
 It’s about creating conditions that will help the employee do their best work; finding new ways to increase that person’s productivity; improving the quality of their work; and encouraging behavior that contributes to the success of everyone on the team.

-truly feeling motivated, the company directly benefits where it matters most: the bottom line.
+Better still, the facts demonstrate that when employees are truly feeling motivated, the company directly benefits where it matters most: the bottom line.
 According to a seven-year study of 841 leading corporations, and 3,490 of their employees, when employee motivation improves, the company’s stock delivers higher returns the following year – a finding that holds true regardless of whether economic conditions are good or bad.
 The opposite has also been found to be true: A more recent Gallup survey estimated that the U.S. economy is losing $350 billion annually in lost productivity because 70% of American employees are not engaged in their jobs.

 While no single team-building exercise or motivational activity can be counted upon to inspire dramatically improved performance, managers who use the following incentives can certainly create an environment where motivation thrives – for both the new hire as well as tenured employees.